ColdBox/coldbox-zero-to-hero/STEPS.md

 migrate create create_users_table
 ```

 22. Fill in the migration.
+The migration file was created by the last command, and the file location was output by commandbox.

 ```
 component {